HSLUDEM/DEM_Documentation/paper/paper.md

 # Summary

 The transition from centralised to decentralised energy systems for achieving net-zero emission targets requires the evaluation of potential future scenarios on various spatial scales [ref].
-The *District Energy Model (DEM)* is a Python-based multi-energy system model designed to simulate energy flows from neighbourhood to regional scale with a focus on the integration of decentralized renewable energy technologies (e.g., solar, wind, biomass).
+The *District Energy Model (DEM)* is a Python-based multi-energy system model designed to simulate scenarios from neighbourhood to regional scale with a focus on the integration of decentralized renewable energy technologies (e.g., solar, wind, biomass).
 DEM runs simulation and optimisation studies in hourly resolution using a "snapshot-year" approach [ref Marechal].
-For selected regions (e.g., Switzerland), pre-compiled input data from public sources is provided to run studies without the need of collecting and compiling such data.
+DEM is deployed as an open-source Python library, available as a PyPi package.
+Once installed, it can be run with command-line interface, not requiring any Python programming knowledge.
+Alternatively, a Python API is also provided so that it can be used programmatically.
+Two types of input files are required to run simulations: *configuration files* and *data files*. *Configuration files* specify the simulation metrics (e.g., buildings to consider, simulation timeframe, output to generate) and define the energy system configuration (e.g., scenarios, technologies, selected year).
+These are provided in YAML format [ref].
+When running DEM programmatically in Python, configuration input can be passed directly to DEM without the need of configuration files. *Data files* provide information about energy demand, generation potential, and ambient conditions.
+These are provided to DEM in FEATHER format [ref].
+For selected regions (e.g., Switzerland), data files have been compiled from public data sources and made available to be used with DEM.
+This lets users run simulation studies without the need of collecting and compiling such data.

+The DEM comes with a detailed [documentation](https://dem-documentation.readthedocs.io/en/latest/) providing step-by-step instructions, explaining the modelling approaches and methods, and listing information about publications and research related to DEM.

 # Statement of need